About this Session

 Jemma is chuffed that Broadway Sessions is finally back!!
 She is here for a good time and can't wait to jam with the band and see all of her lovely theatre friends again!!
 Yay!!!

-Additional theatre credits include ‘Trick’ in the 20th Anniversary production of The Boy From Oz (The Production Company), Pippin (GFO), The Who’s TOMMY (Victorian Opera), leading man in the premiere season of Just A Couple of Song and Dance Men (JTM), Oklahoma! and Curtains (TPC).
-On screen, he features in Dream Deep for Museums Victoria and feature film Beautiful for KOJO Pictures.
-Joe is a 2015 WAAPA graduate, a proud member of Actor’s Equity and is represented by Ian White Management.
+Additional theatre credits include Snowboy in Opera Australia’s West Side Story on Sydney Harbour, Trick in the 20th Anniversary production of The Boy From Oz (The Production Company), Cagelle Clo-Clo in La Cage Aux Folles (Showtune Productions), Player/Understudy Lewis in PIPPIN (GFO), leading man in the premiere season of Just A Couple of Song and Dance Men (JTM Productions), Lad in THE WHO’s Tommy (Victorian Opera), CHICAGO (GFO), Singin’ In The Rain (Prospero Arts), Oklahoma!
+(The Production Company), Rhonda Burchmore and Rachel Beck’s The Long and Short Of It (Ding Productions) and Curtains (The Production Company).
+On screen, he features in Dream Deep for Museums Victoria, feature film Beautiful for KOJO Pictures, and in the Superfine music video for band Boys Boys Boys

 Lottie Mumford (she/her)